ansible-collections/overview/README.rst

 **Classic Ansible**

-* Single repository `ansible/ansible <https://github.com/ansible/ansible>`_.
+* Single repository `ansible/ansible <https://github.com/ansible/ansible>`_
 * Single package called `ansible`
 * `ansible` had major releases twice a year
-* New features go into the next major release - ie worst case you need to wait 6 months
+* New features go into the next major release — i.e., in the worst case, you need to wait 6 months.

 Now: Ansible 2.10 and later